justsml/dans-blog/content/posts/2018-10-03--stop-trying-to-make-async-await-happen/index.md

 ![credit: matt-nelson-414464-unsplash.jpg](matt-nelson-414464-unsplash.jpg)

+## The Fight...?

+#### Promises vs. Async/Await!

+Wait, is this a fight?
+It must be right?
+We don't seem to talk about callbacks anymore?

+No, it's not a fight.
+Ultimately it's another potential tool in your toolbox.
+However, because `async`/`await` doesn't replace all Promise functionality (specifically `Promise.all`, `.race`) **it's misleading presenting it as a replacement.**

-I've noticed a misconception in the JavaScript & NodeJS communities.
-It's that `async`/`await` is the [Promises replacement](https://developers.google.com/web/fundamentals/primers/async-functions) [everyone's](https://hackernoon.com/6-reasons-why-javascripts-async-await-blows-promises-away-tutorial-c7ec10518dd9) [been](https://twitter.com/umaar/status/1045655069478334464) waiting for.
-(Hint: nope.)
+There's a lot of influential people promoting the misconception that `async`/`await` is the Promises [replacement](https://developers.google.com/web/fundamentals/primers/async-functions) [everyone's](https://hackernoon.com/6-reasons-why-javascripts-async-await-blows-promises-away-tutorial-c7ec10518dd9) [been](https://twitter.com/umaar/status/1045655069478334464) [waiting](http://2ality.com/2017/08/promise-try.html#why-not-just-use-async-functions) [for](https://dzone.com/articles/javascript-promises-and-why-asyncawait-wins-the-ba).

-> **No, nope, and not even a little.**
+> **Hint: No, nope, and not even a little.**

 A recent addition to VS Code seems to advance this bias.
 As [@umaar](https://twitter.com/umaar) tweeted: